-- When responding to concerns relating to child-on-child sexual violence or harassment, St. John's CEP School will follow the guidance outlined in Part five of KCSIE. - St. John's CEP School recognises that sexual violence and sexual abuse can happen anywhere, and all staff will maintain an attitude of 'it does happen here.'
-St. John's CEP School recognises sexual violence and sexual harassment can occur between two children of any age and sex.
+- When responding to concerns relating to child-on-child sexual violence or harassment, Bethersden Primary School will follow the guidance outlined in Part five of KCSIE. - Bethersden Primary School recognises that sexual violence and sexual abuse can happen anywhere, and all staff will maintain an attitude of 'it could happen here.'
+Bethersden Primary School recognises sexual violence and sexual harassment can occur between two children of any age and sex.
 It can occur through a group of children sexually assaulting or sexually harassing a single child or group of children and can occur online and face to face (both physically and verbally).
-Sexual violence and sexual harassment is never acceptable.
+Sexual violence and sexual harassment is never acceptable. - All victims of sexual violence or sexual harassment will be reassured that they are being taken seriously, regardless of how long it has taken them to come forward, and that they will be supported and kept safe.
+A victim will never be given the impression that they are creating a problem by reporting sexual violence or sexual harassment, or ever be made to feel ashamed for making a report. - Abuse that occurs online or outside of the school will not be dismissed or downplayed and will be treated equally seriously and in line with relevant policies/procedures, for example anti-bullying, behaviour, child protection, online safety.

-- All victims of sexual violence or sexual harassment will be reassured that they are being taken seriously, regardless of how long it has taken them to come forward, and that they will be supported and kept safe.
-A victim will never be given the impression that they are creating a problem by reporting sexual violence or sexual harassment, or ever be made to feel ashamed for making a report. - Abuse that occurs online or outside of the school will not be dismissed or downplayed and will be treated equally seriously and in line with relevant policies/procedures, for example anti-bullying, behaviour and child protection. - St. John's CEP School recognises that the law is in place to protect children and young people rather than criminalise them, and this will be explained in such a way to pupils that avoids alarming or distressing them. - St. John's CEP School recognises that an initial disclosure to a trusted adult may only be the first incident reported, rather than representative of a singular incident and that trauma can impact memory, so children may not be able to recall all details or timeline of abuse.
+- Bethersden Primary School recognises that the law is in place to protect children and young people rather than criminalise them, and this will be explained in such a way to pupils that avoids alarming or distressing them. - Bethersden Primary School recognises that an initial disclosure to a trusted adult may only be the first incident reported, rather than representative of a singular incident and that trauma can impact memory, so children may not be able to recall all details or timeline of abuse.
 All staff will be aware certain children may face additional barriers to telling someone, for example because of their vulnerability, disability, sex, ethnicity, and/or sexual orientation. - The DSL (or deputy) is likely to have a complete safeguarding picture and will be the most appropriate person to advise on the initial response. - The DSL will make an immediate risk and needs assessment which will be considered on a case-by-case basis which explores how best to support and protect the victim and the alleged perpetrator, and any other children involved/impacted, in line with part five of KCSIE and relevant local/national guidance and support, for example KSCMP procedures. - The risk and needs assessment will be recorded and kept under review and will consider the victim (especially their protection and support), the alleged perpetrator, and all other children, and staff and any actions that are required to protect them. - Any concerns involving an online element will take place in accordance with relevant local/national guidance and advice. - Reports will initially be managed internally by the school and where necessary will be referred to Integrated Children's Services (Early Help and/or Children's Social Work Service) and/or the police.